abw/badger-database-js/manual/query_builder.md

 The query builder tries to hit the sweet spot by allowing you to generate *most* of the simpler queries you might need.
-But it doesn't supporting everything that SQL has to offer because that would greatly increase the complexity and make it much harder to reason about.
+But it doesn't supporting everything that SQL has to offer because that would greatly increase the complexity and make it harder to reason about.

 As a fallback plan, every method allows you to provide it with raw SQL.
 You can pass an object with a single `sql` property: